 Where the Petition relates to this second ground of Eligibility, the Petition needs to explain that the Special status is deserved by demonstrating how the materiality requirement is met for these categories.
 As with the first Eligibility requirement, where the materiality requirement is not evident from the application itself, the applicant needs to include in the Petition an explanation as to how the technology materially aids in the development of these categories of inventions.

 Petitions to Make Special have traditionally been a way for the United States Patent and Trademark Office to ensure that the most important inventions are examined in advance of all inventions.
 With the costs and burdens associated with Petitions to Make Special, applicants are generally reluctant to file such Petitions.
 However, by making broad categories of green technologies available for Petitions to Make Special without the cumbersome pre-examination searches and supporting documentation, the United States Patent and Trademark Office has taken the unusual step of allowing entire categories of technology to be treated in advance at a relative low cost.
-Given the uniqueness of this opportunity, applicants would be well advised to review their pending applications to determine if their invention qualifies for this inexpensive mechanism to ensure that their technology is timely protected.
+Further, through removal of man of the procedural complexities which previously existed, such Petitions are now easier to obtain and simpler to prepare.
+Given the uniqueness of this opportunity, applicants would be well advised to review their pending applications to determine if their invention qualifies for this inexpensive mechanism to ensure that their technology is timely protected

 James G. McEwen is a partner at Stein McEwen, LLP.
 The opinions in this article do not represent the official positions of Stein McEwen, LLP.

 FY 2010 USPTO Performance and Accountability Report, Table 4: Patent Pendency Statistics (FY2010) (http://www.uspto.gov/about/stratplan/ar/2010/index.jsp) .